gaehlerm/SoftwareEngineering/README.md

 Add another `except` block at the end of the program to catch any other types of exceptions.
 These are errors you didn't anticipate.
 Bugs.
 Write a different error message and kindly instruct the user to contact your support team.
 The cause of this error message is a logical issue in your code.
 Write an error message to contact your customer support in order to fix the code.
 This error message was caused by a coding error and needs to be fixed.

 Raise exceptions immediately if the program enters an invalid state and provide a clear error message to the user explaining what went wrong.
 It is not worth trying to deal with a semi-invalid state (also known as walking wounded).
-This task is not worth the effort as you will not be able to rectify the situation.
+You will not be able to rectify the situation.
 Exceptions originating not from faulty user input should result in a message explaining the cause of the issue.

-As stated in C++ Core Guideline E.31, "Properly order your catch clauses" [C++ Core Guidelines explained].
+As stated in C++ Core Guideline E.31, "Properly order your catch clauses"[](C++ Core Guidelines explained).
 Meaning that you should always catch specific exceptions first and then more general ones.
 This is because specific exceptions allow you to provide the user with more detailed information about the problem, enabling them to resolve it without requiring your assistance.
-General exceptions indicate that the problem was unexpected, and the customer is not expected to resolve it independently.
+General exceptions indicate that the problem was unexpected, and the customer is not expected to resolve it by himself.

 The try-catch block around the main function should ensure that no exceptions propagate out of the program.
 Following the above rule, it should look something like this: